 Calor gas was £25 every six weeks.
 However, the maintenance on a boat with two seven-litre engines and ageing electrics was enormous.
 Just getting it lifted out the water and put back in was £700.
 Marine engineers cost £50ph.

 The layout was great.
-At the bow (front) there was a big double bed in a reasonable cabin with a couple of wardrobes; windows around three sides.
+At the bow (front) there was a big double bed in a reasonable cabin can order accutane online with a couple of wardrobes; windows around three sides.
 Behind that was a smaller cabin with a small double on the port/left side.

 On the starboard/right side, there was a toilet/wet room.
 Just behind that was the galley with four gas rings, oven, grill, two sinks, fridge, toaster, kettle.